swiftlang/swift-evolution/proposals/0434-global-actor-isolated-types-usability.md

 The existing adoption implications of `@Sendable` and global actor isolation adoption apply when making use of the rules in this proposal.
 For example, `@Sendable` and `@MainActor` can be staged into existing APIs using `@preconcurrency`.
 See [SE-0337: Incremental migration to concurrency checking](/proposals/0337-support-incremental-migration-to-concurrency-checking.md) for more information.

+## Alternatives considered

+Instead of implicitly suppressing a `Sendable` conformance on isolated subclasses of non-`Sendable`, non-isolated superclasses, the compiler could instead require an explicit opt-out, such as `~Sendable` in the conformance clause.
+This would make it obvious that the subclass does not have a `Sendable` conformance.
+However, the programmer does not need to understand that the class does not conform to `Sendable` until they use the type in a way that requires `Sendable`, and the reason for the class not conforming to `Sendable` can be explained with notes attached to the diagnostic.
+It is also not always the case that global actor isolation implies `Sendable`.
+Notably, `@MainActor` on a protocol does not imply that the protocol refines `Sendable`, so requiring more boilerplate for programmers in the isolated subclass case does not leave the programmer with a simple rule to remember about when `@MainActor` implies a conformance to `Sendable`.

 ## Acknowledgments

 Thank you to Frederick Kellison-Linn for surfacing the problem with global-actor-isolated function types, and to Kabir Oberai for exploring the implications more deeply.